Steve Brodie (bridge jumper): Controversy

 Doubt whether Brodie actually made the claimed jump arose immediately and has lingered to this day.

 Brodie, who was unemployed and aware of the publicity generated by Odlum's fatal jump, bragged to his pals on the Bowery that he would take the jump.
 Wagers were made for and against, but Brodie never announced when he would make the attempt.
 The Brooklyn Eagle reported in 1930 that a retired police sergeant and friend of Brodie, Thomas K. Hastings, said that Brodie had told him that he didn't make the leap and never said he did.

 In his book The Great Bridge, historian David McCullough said that he probably did not make the jump.
 McCullough said that it was commonly believed by skeptics that a dummy was dropped from the bridge, and that Brodie merely swam out from shore and surfaced beside a passing barge.

-The NYPD said in 1986, the 100th anniversary of the supposed jump, that two or three people jump from the bridge every year and some live.
+The New York Police Department said in 1986, the 100th anniversary of the supposed jump, that two or three people jump from the bridge every year and some live.
 Only one month after Brodie's jump, Larry Donovan jumped from an even higher point of the bridge, making him the first confirmed survivor of a Brooklyn Bridge leap.

 Other jumps

-On November 9, 1888, Brodie jumped from the Poughkeepsie Railroad Bridge at a height of 222 feet into the Hudson River.
-He earned $500 for the stunt, and contemporary reports differ on whether he escaped serious injury or was seriously injured in the stunt.
+On November 9, 1888, Brodie jumped from the Poughkeepsie Railroad Bridge (now the Walkway over the Hudson) at a height of 222 feet into the Hudson River.
+He earned $500 (equal to $ today) for the stunt, and contemporary reports differ on whether he escaped serious injury or was seriously injured in the stunt.
 Shortly afterwards, he was quoted as saying that he was "not disposed to try bridge-jumping again".

 In 1889, Brodie was arrested when he dived off Horseshoe Falls.
 The magistrate in Canada said he would release him if Brodie denied making the jump.
 While Brodie unconvincingly denied this at first, he subsequently retracted this denial when told to swear to it, telling the magistrate, "No, I'd rather rot in jail than swear to a lie.
 I did go over the falls.
 Do with me as you please."
 His feat was questioned by some, which highly incensed him.